stephenprager92/memory-card-game/README.md

 	1. index.html
 	2. css folder
 		* app.css
+		* responsive.css
 	3. js folder
 		* app.js
 	4. img folder
 		* geometry2.png

-You will not require any external software - the game can be played with just this content in any web browser.
+You will not require any external software - the game can be played with just this content in any web browser (or phone).
+The app is responsive to different screen sizes.

 ## Other Contributors